moralescastillo/mysite/_posts/2026-07-08-the-weight-of-air.md

 I left the aid station clinging to that hope.
 I started climbing with other back-of-the-pack runners, and the shared slow rhythm was its own small motivation.
 After a good hour we came out of the woods.
 Queyras has a consistent structure to it: forest until around 2000 meters, then grassy meadows, then bare stone toward 2500 and above.
 At a brief plateau near 2200 meters we crossed a river and I dunked my shirt, buying a few seconds of glacier-cold relief before the heat took over again.
 There was no shade left.
 We had left the trees behind.

 My strategy shrank to a game.
 Look ahead, spot a runner, make a visual marker.
-Then make it my next goal, and when I reached it turn around to see what I had climbed and count it as a win.
+That's my next goal.
+Then make it to the goal, and turn around to see what I had climbed and count it as a win.
 Runners from all the races merged here.
 Strong-looking people would pass me and I would find them minutes later sitting on a rock or asleep in whatever shade they could find.

 In this goal-setting game I fixed my eyes on what looked like the peak, marked by one of those yellow trail signs that point hikers back down to the valleys.
 I gathered everything I had and aimed for it.
 A runner rushed past me for a strong finish and shouted as he arrived at the summit.
 I started celebrating, certain I was clearing the hardest climb of the race.